Grant Williams

 Grant Williams Bio

 Grant Dean Williams is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
-Williams played college basketball for the Tennessee Volunteers.
-He was drafted 22nd overall in the 2019 NBA draft by the Boston Celtics and reached the NBA Finals with the team in 2022.
+A power forward listed at 6 ft 7 in and 236 lb, Williams was drafted 22nd overall in the 2019 NBA draft by the Boston Celtics and reached the NBA Finals with the team in 2022.
 He has also played for the Dallas Mavericks.
-Williams was elected as the First Vice President of the National Basketball Players Association in February 2023, replacing Andre Iguodala in the role.
+Beyond his playing career, Williams was elected as the First Vice President of the National Basketball Players Association in February 2023, replacing Andre Iguodala in the role.

 Early Life and Background